openhab/openhab-docs/_addons_ios/alexa-skill/readme.md

         * each name formatted as `<@assetIdOrName>`
         * defaults to item label name
       * nonControllable=`<boolean>`
+        * when set to true, supportedRange and presets parameters are ignored
         * defaults to false
       * supportedRange=`<minValue:maxValue:precision>`
         * defaults to `"0:100:1"` for Dimmer/Rollershutter, `"0:10:1"` for Number* item types